thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 });
 ```

-Because the tends to be so common with web developers, jQuery has a shortcut for the exact same thing.
+This tends to be so common with web developers that jQuery has a shortcut this.

 ```javascript
 $(function() {